-The Carpenter Bee Kit Pro has Cyzmic CS Insecticide, Tempo Dust, and the B&G Bulb Dust-R Duster M1150 ( with curved tip).
+The Carpenter Bee Kit Pro has Cyzmic CS Insecticide, Tempo Dust 1%, and the B&G Bulb Dust-R Duster M1150 (with curved tip)

-- Cyzmic CS is an encapsulated broad spectrum insecticide with a broad label.
+- Cyzmic CS is an encapsulated broad-spectrum insecticide concentrate.
 Cyzmic CS (8 oz) will yield 10-40 gallons of finished solution.
 The dilution rate is dependent on the target insect.
-For carpenter bees, mix 0.4 oz per gallon (3/4 oz).
-It resides in place for 2-3 months.
+For carpenter bees, mix 0.4 oz per gallon (12 ml).
+It remains in place for 2-3 months.
 You can use Cyzmic CS to control a variety of pests.

-- B&G Bulb Dust-R M1150 is a heavy duty bulb duster that hold 1 cup of dust or granules.
+- B&G Bulb Dust-R Duster M1150 is a heavy-duty bulb duster that holds 14 oz of dust or fine granules.
 It has extension tubes and a curved tip that is handy when dusting carpenter bee holes.

 Carpenter Bee Kit - Pro contains:

 How To Kill Carpenter Bees

 If you do have an active carpenter bee & infestation, following these steps below would ensure success.